Simple Guide to Recovering Formatted External Hard Drive on a Mac or PC

 While it does save lots of time and energy, but sometimes the eager of releasing more storage space overrides the awareness of double-checking everything to make sure critical data have been transferred.

 In this article, we'll walk you through and show you how to recover data from a formatted external hard drive.
-The only assisting device is a computer, Windows or Mac OS X, doesn't matter.
+The only thing you need is a computer (PC or Mac, it doesn't matter).

 Why recovering formatted hard drive is possible?

-The good news is if you use an HDD, it can take a decent amount of time, e.g. days even months for your lost data to be overwritten, because its volume tends to be big these days.
+The good part is that if you use an HDD, it can take a decent amount of time, e.g. days even months for your lost data to be overwritten, because its volume tends to be big (especially in these days while 500GB is a base volume for many hard drives).
 However, if you use an SSD, it's another story due to the way SSDs manage files.
 The moment you remove something from the drive, new data may immediately occupy the space your lost files originally take.
 Once overwritten, there's no way to retrieve the data.

 First things first — stop using your external drive

 You see, the more data you write to your drive, the higher the chances are that your precious files would be written over.
-That means do not attempt to store any new files on it.
+That means you should not attempt to store any new files on it.
 Also, if you can, unplug it from your computer and put it in a safe place to avoid any physical damage.
 Next, you can use a recovery software to try retrieving the data.
-Below are two tutorials: one on a Mac; the other on a PC.
+Below are two tutorials: one for Mac users; the other for Windows PC users.

 How to recover formatted external drive on a Mac?

-Preparation: take your external drive out, plug it into your Mac via a USB cable.
-Make sure your Mac can detect the drive normally.
-If it can't, check if the connection port has dust and clean it first.
+Preparation: plug your external drive to your Mac via a USB cable.
+Make sure your Mac can detect the drive.
+If it can't, check if the connection port has dust and clean it if necessary.

-Step 1: Download Stellar Mac Data Recovery program and follow the instruction to install it on your Mac machine.
-Open the software and you'll see the main screen like this (see image below).
+Step 1: Get Stellar Mac Data Recovery program and follow instructions to install it on your Mac machine.
+Open the software and you'll see the main screen like this.
 Click "Start new Scan" to continue.